 - 1. The "W" prefix is not included on the part marking. - 2.
 Only the 2nd letter is used for the part marking; WSON package type ZP are not used for the part marking. - 3.
 Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4. /HOLD function is disabled to support Standard, Dual and Quad I/O without user setting. - 5.
-All devices are in compliance of RoHS, Halogen free, TSCA, REACH.
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders.

+- 4. For shipments with OTP feature enabled, please contact Winbond. - 5.
+All devices are in compliance of RoHs, Halogen free, TSCA, and REACH.